citp/privacy-policy-historical/c/ce/cel/celtra.com.md

 ## Collection of Information through the Celtra Services

 When you interact with our Celtra Services, we may collect non-PII information such as the time spent viewing an ad, pageviews, video views number of ads clicked and other information about your interaction with the ads.
 We may use the information internally for any lawful purpose.
 Additionally, we may share this information with various third parties, including our publishers and advertiser partners.
-It is important to note that the
+It is important to note that the PII is only collected through the Celtra Services when you affirmatively elect to provide such information to a publisher/advertiser.

 ### How we use your Personal Information